Ahsanmnm/Breast_cancer_detection/README.md

 ---

-**Note:** Replace placeholders like `[mean_value_1]` with actual statistics from your dataset and customize the README with specific details about your project's implementation and results.
+**Note:** Customize the README with specific details about your project's implementation and results.
+If you have any additional information to include or specific goals for your project, feel free to add them to the README.